Measuring Perceptual Color Differences of Smartphone Photographs: SPCD Dataset

-Fig. \ref{fig:attribute_distribution} plots the convex hulls of brightness versus colorfulness and contrast versus colorfulness, verifying the relative uniformity and wide coverage \cite{winkler2012analysis}.
+As suggested by Winkler~\cite{winkler2012analysis}, we quantify the diversity of SPCD using three computational measures: colorfulness (with a larger value indicating more colorfulness)~\cite{hasler2003measuring}, brightness (with a larger value indicating more brightness), and contrast (with a larger value indicating higher contrast)~\cite{matkovic2005global}.
+Fig.~\ref{fig:attribute_distribution} plots the convex hulls of brightness versus colorfulness and contrast versus colorfulness, verifying the relative uniformity and wide coverage.
 We then randomly sample $10,005$ non-perfectly aligned image pairs with CDs of Type \rom{1}, and $19,995$ perfectly aligned image pairs with CDs induced collectively by color transforms of Types \rom{2}, \rom{3}, and \rom{4}, resulting in a total of $30,000$ image pairs in SPCD.